 The new IIS will have a built in reminder/recall system (via e-mail, mail, and phone) that can support a second dose reminder.
-The Data Management team will prepare reminder/recall lists and send to providers on a weekly basis to support provider outreach and data quality and prevent 2nd dose attrition.
 Another feature for future use is MyIR which includes a mobile tool that pushes out notifications and is tied to geocoded scheduling information.
 Currently, providers use their reminder/recall systems that is integrated with their Electronic Health Record.
-A paper 2nd dose vaccination card given to the patient at the time of first administration will also be used.
+A paper reminder given to the patient at the time of first administration will also be used.